swiftlang/swift-evolution/proposals/ABCD-continuation.md

 ```

 Instead of leading to undefined behavior, `CheckedContinuation` will instead
-ignore attempts to resume the continuation multiple times, logging a warning
+trap if the program attempts to resume the continuation multiple times.
-message. `CheckedContinuation` will also log a warning if the continuation
+`CheckedContinuation` will also log a warning if the continuation
 is discarded without ever resuming the task, which leaves the task stuck in its
 suspended state, leaking any resources it holds.